Anthroposophic medicine: Methods

-In anthroposophic pharmacy, drugs are prepared according to ancient notions of alchemy and homeopathy which are not related to the science underlying modern pharmacology.
+In anthroposophic pharmacy, drugs are prepared according to notions of alchemy and homeopathy rather than the science underlying modern pharmacology.
 During the preparation process, patterns formed by crystallization are interpreted to see which "etheric force" they most closely resemble.
-Most anthroposophic preparations are highly diluted, like homeopathic remedies.
+Most anthroposophic preparations are highly diluted, akin to homeopathic remedies.
 This means that, while they are completely harmless in themselves, using them in place of conventional medicine to treat serious illness carries a risk of severe adverse consequences.

 As well as drug remedies, anthroposophical medicine also includes: